Antezh/Antezh/README.md

-## Hi there, Welcome to my GitHub!
+## Hi there, I'm Andreas, Welcome!

-<b> My name is Andreas and this is where I share my projects, both from my time in school but also some personal projects. <br/>
+<b> This is where I share my projects, both from my time in school but also some personal projects. <br/>

 <h2> Personal Projects: </h2>